David Goffin: 2025: Second win over Alcaraz, Miami third round

 At the 2025 Abierto Mexicano Telcel Goffin defeated fifth seed Ben Shelton to reach the quarterfinals.

 Goffin recorded his third straight top-3 win in Miami defeating Carlos Alcaraz in the second round, his second win over the world No. 3 following 2022 Astana.

+2026: Final year

+On 27 March 2026, Goffin announced that the 2026 ATP season would be his last on tour.

 Personal life

 Since 2018, Goffin has been in a relationship with Stephanie Tuccitto, whom he married on 18 September 2021.
 Their daughter, Emma, was born in 2024.

 Career statistics

 Grand Slam tournament performance timeline

-Current through the 2025 US Open.
+Current through the 2026 Wimbledon Championships.